 4. Authentication and authorization

 Authorization should be handled in distributed manner.
 In some self-setup source code management systems, only a limited amount of persons are able to create new repositories and grant access rights.
-In these kind of systems authorization maintenance becomes a bottleneck.
+In this kind of systems, authorization maintenance becomes a bottleneck.
 I believe that there should be as little maintenance overhead as possible for granting rights to repositories or setting up new repositories.

 5. Different authentication methods

-Authentication and authorization is such a wide topic that it would require more in-depth explanation.
-I will open the topic in a following blog post.
+Authentication and authorization are such a wide topics that it would require more in-depth explanation.
+I will open the topic in the next blog post.